Multimodality in VR: A survey: The effects of multimodality in perceived realism

-Sometimes \new{locomotion} is not possible, and it has to be externally generated, e.g., by means of a virtual walking system for sitting observers using only passive sensations such as optic flow and foot vibrations~\cite{matsuda2020perception}. \new{However, these techniques are likely to} creating the well-known self-motion illusion: \new{Although users are not actually moving, their brain unconsciously assumes they are moving, and their body sometimes generates postural responses~\cite{dichgans1978visual} to control their stability}. \new{Meyer et al.~\cite{meyer2013modulation} studied the impact of having multimodal (visual, auditory, and haptic) anchor points in the virtual environment in users' postural sway.} \new{Some other works have also explored alternatives for cases when locomotion is not feasible, for instance} proposing and evaluating a virtual walking system for sitting observers using only passive sensations such as optic flow and foot vibrations~\cite{matsuda2020perception}.
+The sense of moving (which depends on agency and body ownership, as previously mentioned) is also \new{key to achieve} self-consciousness.
+Kruijff et al.~\cite{kruijff2016your} presented a work showing that adding walking-related auditory, visual, and vibrotactile cues could all enhance the participants' sensation of self-motion and presence.
+Various works have been presented in this line, e.g., investigating the integration of tendon vibrations to give standing users the impression of physically walking~\cite{kouakoua2020rhythmic}.
+Sometimes \new{locomotion} is not possible, and it has to be externally generated, e.g., by means of a virtual walking system for sitting observers using only passive sensations such as optic flow and foot vibrations~\cite{matsuda2020perception}. \new{However, these techniques are likely to} creating the well-known self-motion illusion: \new{Although users are not actually moving, their brain unconsciously assumes they are moving, and their body sometimes generates postural responses~\cite{dichgans1978visual} to control their stability}. \new{Meyer et al.~\cite{meyer2013modulation} studied the impact of having multimodal (visual, auditory, and haptic) anchor points in the virtual environment in users' postural sway. \csur{They report how incongruent cues diminish perceived realism.
+However, they also remark on the complexity of providing dynamic tactile signals in VR, which leaves an interesting research line in how to exploit tactile cues to increase presence.}} \new{Some other works have also explored alternatives for cases when locomotion is not feasible, for instance} proposing and evaluating a virtual walking system for sitting observers using only passive sensations such as optic flow and foot vibrations~\cite{matsuda2020perception}.

 Other modalities \new{may also play} an important role in users' self-consciousness: \new{Several works has shown that multimodality can dramatically increase the sense of presence~\cite{gallace2012multisensory}, although confidence levels for certain tasks are higher in traditional (i.e., audio-visual) virtual environments, due to a higher cognitive load~\cite{jung2020impact}.} \new{Besides additional modalities, other factors such as immersion and emotion have been analyzed and argued to have a clear impact on the sense of presence~\cite{banos2004immersion}.} \new{In particular, audiovisual content eliciting emotional responses (like sadness) can increase engagement and presence, somehow bypassing the immersive effects of specific displays.}